opengauss-mirror/docs/content/en/docs/DatabaseOMGuide/routine-maintenance.md

 The database supports B-tree indexes.
 Recreating a B-tree index routinely helps improve query efficiency.

 -   If a large amount of data is deleted, index keys on the index pages will be deleted.
-As a result, the number of index pages reduces and index bloat occurs.
+But index pages will not be directly deleted, that is the number of index pages will not decrease, then index bloat occurs.
 Recreating an index helps reclaim wasted space.
 -   In a newly created index, pages with adjacent logical structures tend to have adjacent physical structures.
 Therefore, a new index achieves a higher access speed than an index that has been updated for multiple times.

 ### Methods<a name="en-us_topic_0237088811_section1483310439110"></a>